eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.hue/README.md

 |  0210       |    X   |            |   X   |          X        |
 |  0220       |    X   |     X      |       |          X        |

-The type of a specific bulb can found in the configuration section for things in the PaperUI.
+The type of a specific bulb can be found in the configuration section for things in the PaperUI.
 It is part of the unique thing id which could look like:

 ```
 hue:0210:00178810d0dc:1
 ```

-The thing type is the second string behind the first colon and in this example **0210**.
+The thing type is the second string behind the first colon and in this example it is **0210**.

 ## Discovery